collovlabs/ViewControl/README.md

 ```

 ## Examples
-Here are some examples of our method:
+Here are some examples of the results of ViewControl:
 <p align="center">
   <img src="./imgs/demo/Intro.jpg" width="800" />
 </p>